mbeckh/cmake-utils/README.md

 -   Supports vcpkg registries and vcpkg binary caching.

+-   Supports CMake generators `Ninja` and `Ninja Multi-Config`

--   Use local source of vcpkg library instead of version from repository.
+-   Allow use of local source for vcpkg library instead of version from repository.
 This allows working in two projects in parallel, e.g. a library and a user of this library, without lengthy round trips to update the vcpkg repository.
+    For a local source, the library directory is added to the consuming project using `add_subdirectory` and setting the directory's `SYSTEM` property.

 -   Run checks using [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) and
     [include-what-you-use](https://include-what-you-use.org/).